emakhov/emakhov.github.io/_posts/2018-06-07-jekyll-and-jupyter.md

    documents containing the analysis description and the results (figures, tables, etc..)
     as well as executable documents which can be run to perform data analysis.

 So why not combine such great tools together.
+As an example, I'll adopt one of my iPython notebooks, made by me during Statistics course in 2016.

 ---
 *Problem instructions*